Skip to main content

 #

-• Kalamaki Kolonaki — Excellent souvlaki
+• Kalamaki Kolonaki — Excellent souvlaki, always busy with locals

-• Athiri — Modern Greek fine dining
+• Athiri — Modern Greek cuisine that borders on fine dining

 Accommodation Note